Listen to this article here

 During the 1900s, women played the supportive role to their husbands, not seen as equal to them.
 As women worked in domestic households, their jobs revolved around catering to their husbands and providing for their families.
 However, Loula had other plans, as she was not interested in remaining in John’s shadow, proving that she too could become a successful female business entrepreneur.

 After working as a teacher, Loula decided it was time for a career change, where she used the money she made from teaching to open a corner store in Tulsa in 1909, which she called “The Williams Confectionery.”
 The confectionery became the top hangout spot for teens and young couples, with candy, popcorn, ice cream, beverages, and many more sugary treats.

 With the rise in entrepreneurship, the Williams continued to improve their businesses and received support from their neighbors.
-After the confectionery became a hit, Loula decided to establish her movie theatre.
-In 1914, she opened “Williams Dream Theatre,” in which she bought the property like the confectionery under her maiden name and owned it herself.
-The place sold tickets for 15 cents and had a seating capacity of 750 people.
+After the confectionery became a hit, Loula decided to establish her movie theater.
+In 1914, she opened “Williams Dreamland Theatre.”
+She bought the property, like the confectionery, under her maiden name and owned it herself.
+The theater sold tickets for 15 cents and had a seating capacity of 750 people.

 In 1914, the Tulsa Star published a booster edition profiling Oklahoma’s leading Black entrepreneurs.
 Loula and John each received a separate profile, as the paper referenced her as “unquestionably the foremost businesswoman of the state, among Negro women.”

 When it comes to the history of Greenwood and the success of Black Wall Street, many individuals solely credit men, not realizing that female entrepreneurs, like Loula Williams, anchored the way for future establishments.
 Therefore, many individuals now recognize and acknowledge women’s impact in shaping the Greenwood community.

 Tulsa Race Massacre Took Away From Black Prosperity